nilpunch/massive-ecs/README.md

-# Sparse set library, featuring rollbacks
+# Sparse set ECS library= with rollbacks

-> [!NOTE]
-> Basic sparse set ECS included!

 Made for competitive and fast paced online multiplayer games with prediction-rollback netcode.